nothingnothings/ArtGarage/README.md

 - SPA (Single-Page Application) inspired webApp
 - Responsive design created with flexbox and media queries
 - Addition/removal of css classes ("slide-in" animation) implemented with JavaScript

+## Inspiration

+This app was based on the "CSS Flexbox" course provided by Origamid.